 Section 5.
 Jury Duty.
 Jury duty leave will be granted to those employees who have been summoned and are required to report to jury duty.
 Employees must give as much advance notice as possible of their intended absence for jury duty.
 When an employee is not attending jury duty during the workday, he/she must report to work.
 Employees will be compensated their regular wages for each day of jury duty served, up to a maximum of 30 calendar days per year, when scheduled to work, provided the employee remits proper verification from the bailiff and compensation received for such duty (exclusive of travel pay or actual expenses) within three days of receipt thereof.
-Requests for Jury Duty leave in excess of 30 calendar days may be granted by the Personnel Committee.
+Requests for Jury Duty leave in excess of 30 calendar days may be granted by the Personnel Committee or Library Board of Trustees for Library employees.